-2.1 Locations
+2.1 Mackay/Hay Point Locations

-Fringing reefs were surveyed around four island locations (Figure 1).
+Fringing reefs were surveyed around four island locations in the Mackay/Hay Point region (Figure 1).
 Two near-shore islands close to the Port of Hay Point were incorporated (Round Top Island and Victor Islet), along with another inshore island (Slade Islet) 18 km north of the Port of Hay Point and directly adjacent to the Port of Mackay and one offshore island location (Keswick/St Bees Island), 40 km NNE of the Port of Mackay.